SalishSeaCast/analysis-keegan/notebooks/Evaluations/All_Years_Summaries/README.md

 * ## [CTD_all_years_summary.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/All_Years_Summaries/CTD_all_years_summary.ipynb)

-    A notebook which contains an evaluation of the SalishSeaCast model within PugetSound.
-More specifically, it compares Observed data on temperature, salinity, and chlorophyll concentrations  collected from CTD data and compares it to various model phytoplankon outputs.
+    A notebook which contains an evaluation of the SalishSeaCast model within PugetSound using all of the Washington Department of Ecology CTD data collected between 2007 and 2019.
+More specifically, it takes observed temperature, salinity, and chlorophyll concentrations collected by a CTD and compares them to the model output.
 This evaluation includes scatter plots and 2d histograms visualizing the similarity of observed and model data as well as tables of evaluation statistics.

 * ## [Chlbot_all_years_Evaluation.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/All_Years_Summaries/Chlbot_all_years_Evaluation.ipynb)

-    A notebook which contains an evaluation of the SalishSeaCast model within PugetSound for the year 2009.
-More specifically, it compares Observed data on chlorophyll concentrations collected from bottle data and compares it to various model phytoplankon outputs.
+    A summary notebook which contains an evaluation of the SalishSeaCast model within PugetSound using all of the Washington Department of Ecology chlorophyll bottle data collected between 2007 and 2019.
+More specifically, it compares Observed data on chlorophyll concentrations collected using bottle samples and compares it to various model phytoplankon outputs.
+It also looks at temperature and salinity data collected from CTD data and compares model error to these environmental variables.
 This evaluation includes scatter plots visualizing the similarity of observed and model data as well as tables of evaluation statistics.

 * ## [Time_Series_evaluation.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Evaluations/All_Years_Summaries/Time_Series_evaluation.ipynb)